 We maintain stock ownership guidelines that require our CEO to own shares of our common stock with a value equal to at least three times his annual base salary.
-Our CEO has five years from fiscal 2012 to achieve this required ownership level.
+Our CEO had five years from fiscal 2012 to achieve this required ownership level and has met this ownership guideline.
 We believe that these guidelines further promote the alignment of the long-term interests of our CEO with our stockholders.
 We also believe that these guidelines help mitigate the risks associated with our executive compensation program.
 In addition, our Insider Trading Policy prohibits our executive officers, and any family member residing in the same household, from engaging in derivatives trading and hedging involving our securities without the prior approval of our Chief Financial Officer and our General Counsel.